beanloop/techblog/content/blog/rn-bridging-native-webview-android/index.md

 ---
-title: Bridging Android native modules to React Native
+title: Bridging Android Java native views to React Native
-date: "2020-03-03T15:14:43.779Z"
+date: "2020-03-09T10:45:14.612Z"
-description: A guide on how to bridge a WebView built in Java to be used in React Native
+description: A guide on how to bridge an activity with native views built in Java to be used in React Native
 ---

 # Introduction

-While React Native is a great way to build apps with the same major codebase for both iOS and Android, there may be cases where you must make use of a specific platform's native modules to give your app that extra bit "native feel", or to access some native functionality that is only available through their API.
-React Native offers several native modules already integrated into their framework, but if you need some specific functionality you may need to write your own using either Swift+Objective-C for iOS, or Java/Kotlin for Android, and bridge it over to React Native yourself.
-I found the documentation for this to be somewhat lacking, which is why I've taken it upon myself to write a couple of guides on how to make and bridge a simple native module to use in React Native.
+While React Native is a great way to build apps with the same major codebase for both iOS and Android, there may be cases where you need to access some native functionality that is only available through their API.
+React Native offers several native modules and views already integrated into their framework, but if you need some specific functionality you may need to write your own using either Swift+Objective-C for iOS, or Java/Kotlin for Android, and bridge it over to React Native yourself.
+I found the documentation for this to be somewhat lacking, which is why I've taken it upon myself to write a couple of guides on how to make and bridge a native view to use in React Native.

-In a previous blog post, I covered how to bridge a native iOS WebView written in Swift to React Native, render it in our app, and pass data between the WebView and React Native.
-[Check that out here!](../rn-bridging-native-webview-ios) This time we are going to switch focus to Android and go through step-by-step how to do the same thing for a WebView made in Java.
+In a previous blog post, we covered how to bridge a native iOS WebView written in Swift to React Native, render it in our app, and pass data between the WebView and React Native.
+[Check that out here!](../rn-bridging-native-webview-ios) This time we are going to switch focus to Android and go through step-by-step how to do something similar for a WebView made in Java.
 This particular example implements a WebView, but the same practice could be applied to any type of native view.

+Instead of bridging the WebView by itself to use it as a [Native UI Component](https://reactnative.dev/docs/native-components-android), we will be bridging and launching a custom made activity which views the WebView.
+This way, we have all the control we would normally have while making native views, but still being able to use it in our React Native app.
+This could be useful for handling some custom native authentication flow, or some other collection of functionality which requires a series of native views.

 # Getting started